-Students matriculating prior to Fall 2014: All full-time first, second, and third year students, except those who are living at a permanent home address with a parent or guardian are required to live in on-campus housing.
+Students matriculating prior to Fall 2014: All full-time first, second, and third year students, except those who are living at a permanent home address with a parent or guardian are required to live in on-campus housing unless they are approved to live off campus through the Covid-19 Addendum.
 Students who have more than 90 Credits may apply to live-off campus during their senior year through a change of residency status request.
 Seniors who apply to live off-campus must meet GPA, disciplinary record and athletic team requirements.